ls1intum/Artemis/docs/user/exercises/quiz.rst

 Create new Quiz Exercise
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- In the Artemis home page, click on the Course Management button |CourseManagementButton|.
+- On the Artemis home page, click on the Course Management button |CourseManagementButton|.

 - Navigate into **Exercises** of a specific course by clicking on the exercise button.